Yuba City, CA

-Today’s technology makes it possible for us to take impressions and create a crown right in our office with the CEREC program.
-The impressions we take for CEREC are digital.
-We then use the CEREC program to create the crown while you wait.
+With advancements in dental technology, it is now possible for us to take impressions and create a crown right in our office using the CEREC program.
+We are able to take a digital impression or mold, which is then processed through our software and transferred to a milling machine onsite.
+This means that we can create a dental crown while you wait!
 It is an effective way to get tooth restorations quickly.

 To learn more about our restorative services call (530)671-1770, and schedule your appointment now!